Reference Date: 10-February-2014

 Preliminary estimates indicate a decline in rice production in 2013

-Harvesting of the 2013 paddy crop, virtually the only cereal grown in the country, is underway, and is scheduled to be completed by the end of December.
-Following erratic rains throughout the growing season, 2013 rice production (paddy) is estimated to decline by 20 percent compared to last year’s above-average output.
+Harvesting of the 2013 paddy crop, virtually the only cereal grown in the country was completed in December.
+Following erratic rains throughout the growing season, 2013 rice production (paddy) is estimated to decline by 20 percent compared to the 2012 above-average output.
 By contrast, production of cassava, the second most important staple food after rice, is forecast to increase slightly over 2012 output.

 An above-average rice harvest was gathered in 2012, owing to favourable climatic conditions in the main rice growing regions.
 The 2012 rice production was estimated at about 298 000 tonnes, similar to the 2011 good output and about 7 percent above the average of the previous five years.